dskill/bice-box/shader_refactor_5.32.md

 The new structure will involve three main components for each shader:

 1.  **Effect JSON (`effects/effect_name.json`):**
-    *   Currently, this file might directly link to a `.glsl` file (e.g., `"shader": "shaders/test.glsl"`).
+    *   Currently, this file might directly link to a `.glsl` file (e.g., `"shader": "shaders/oscilloscope.glsl"`).
     *   This will be changed to link to a new shader metadata file.
     *   Example: `"shaderMetaPath": "shaders/test_shader_meta.json"`

 2.  **Shader Metadata JSON (`shaders/shader_name_meta.json`):**
     *   This new file type will reside in the `bice-box-effects/shaders/` directory.
     *   It will contain:
-        *   A reference to the actual GLSL code file (e.g., `"glslFile": "test.glsl"` - path relative to the `shaders` directory or the metadata file itself).
+        *   A reference to the actual GLSL code file (e.g., `"glslFile": "oscilloscope.glsl"` - path relative to the `shaders` directory or the metadata file itself).
         *   Descriptive metadata: shader name, author, description.
         *   Definitions for shader-specific uniforms (parameters): including name, GLSL type, default value, range (min/max), and potentially UI hints (e.g., "slider", "colorpicker").
         *   Future extensibility points: definitions for multiple render passes, target render resolution scaling, input texture bindings, etc.